bryanlarsen/hobo-contrib/README.markdown

 Install with

     ruby script/plugin install git://github.com/bryanlarsen/hobo-contrib.git

+The plugin has an install script which will copy some assets to your public directory.
+The install scripts concatenate all javascripts into hobo-contrib.javascript and stylesheets into hobo-controb.css.
+If you wish to use the individual files, they are available in vendor/plugins/hobo-contrib/public.

 You then need to include the taglib, e.g. in application.dryml:

     <include src="hobo-contrib-all" plugin="hobo-contrib"/>

-Some tags may have additional install requirements.
+In the future, some tags may have additional install requirements.

 ## Contributing